Zamia nesophila: Reproduction

 Like all Zamias, Z. nesophila is dioecious, with individual plants bearing either male or female stroboli or cones, but not both.
 Microstrobili, male cones, are 8 to 16 cm long and 2 to 2.5 cm wide, conical-cylindrical or elongated conical-cylindrical.
 The microstrobili occur singly or in groups of 2 to 5, and are reddish-golden to brownish-yellow.
 The megastrobili, female cones, are 15 to 39 cm long and 4.5 to 10.4 cm wide.
 They are cylindrical-globose, usually with a single megastrobolus per plant.
 The megastrobili emerge covered with yellow-brown to tan hairs which mature to green or greyish-green with tan to brown hairs.
 Seeds are 1.9 to 2.8 cm long and 1.1 to 1.8 cm wide.
 There are 400 or more seeds in a mature cone.
 The sarcotesta (seed coat) is bright red on a mature seed.
 Pollination has observed to occur three times in a year.

-While a pollination agent has not been definitely identified, beetles of the genus Pharaxonotha have been observed in male cones, and species of that genus are known pollinators of some other species of Zamia.
+Mutualism

+The beetle Pharaxonotha clarkorum is in an obligatory mutualistic relationship with Zamia nesophila, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.